fendraq/swedish-handwriting-ocr/README.md

-# Swedish Handwriting OCR Project
+# Swedish Handwriting OCR

-A project for training a TrOCR model for Swedish handwritten text recognition, specifically designed for form processing applications.
+A production-ready system for training and deploying TrOCR models for Swedish handwritten text recognition.
+The system provides comprehensive tools for data collection, preprocessing, model training, and evaluation with Azure ML compatibility.

 ## Project Structure